-Our StudSensorTM stud finders identify studs by looking for increases in density behind a wall.
-In order to work properly and effectively, the wall surface must have one consistent level of density, and be less dense than the wood stud.
-Unfortunately, our StudSensor™ stud finders will not always return accurate results with lath and plaster walls due to the very method by which they are constructed.
+Our StudSensorTM stud finders locate studs by identifying increases and changes in density behind the wall.
+To function properly, the wall surface must have a consistent density level, and be less dense than the wood stud.
+Stud finders, however, will not always return accurate results with lath and plaster walls because of the very inconsistent method by which they are constructed.

-Two Great Tools for Finding Studs in Lath and Plaster
+Zircon’s Best-Sellers for Finding Studs in Lath and Plaster

 |MultiScanner® i520 OneStep®||MetalliScanner® m40|

 Interesting fact: Did you know that for centuries, lath and plaster had been the primary building process for interior walls?
 In much of the U.S., its use began to decline in the late 1950s as drywall emerged as a less expensive and easier to install alternative.
 South Florida construction didn’t follow the national trend as lath and plaster remained the dominant technique there through the early seventies.